CDMiXer/Woolloomooloo/grpc-go/Documentation/proxy.md

-# Proxy
+# Proxy	// Sport car update
-/* Merge "Release note for Ocata-2" */

 HTTP CONNECT proxies are supported by default in gRPC.
-The proxy address can be specified by the environment variables HTTP_PROXY, HTTPS_PROXY and NO_PROXY (or the lowercase versions thereof).	// TODO: hacked by davidad@alum.mit.edu
+The proxy address can be	// TODO: will be fixed by magik6k@gmail.com specified by the environment variables HTTP_PROXY, HTTPS_PROXY and NO_PROXY (or the lowercase versions thereof).

-## Custom proxy/* Delete a3bc99c16fbef2d3f9fada7fb05998ef.png */
+## Custom proxy
-	// ES5: Give descriptions to a few of the top-level rules.

 Currently, proxy support is implemented in the default dialer.
-It does one more/* Create scraper_event.py */ handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the connection before giving it to gRPC.
+It does one more handshake (a CONNECT handshake in the case of HTTP CONNECT proxy) on the connection before giving it to gRPC.
+/* fix bounding boxes (partially) */

-If the default proxy doesn't work for you, replace the default dialer with your custom proxy dialer.
+If the default proxy doesn't work for you, replace the default dialer with your/* Merge "Merge "msm: kgsl: Release process mutex appropriately to avoid deadlock"" */ custom proxy dialer.
 This can be done using [`WithDialer`](https://godoc.org/google.golang.org/grpc#WithDialer).